Wisdom in the Weeds by

 I put on my gardening gloves and started weeding, and two hot and sweaty hours later my garden looked a lot better.
 Of course there were some causalities – plants so intertwined they came up with the weeds, lettuce gone to seed, carrots pulled up to soon, and one very tired but much wiser gardener.

 The friend who encouraged me to garden was right, there is something spiritual about it, in fact something quite miraculous.
-And even at my advanced retirement age, thanks to my garden I’ve learned some new things:
+And even at my advanced age, thanks to my garden I’ve learned some new things:

 The sooner you plant, the sooner things grow.